Graduate Study: Why Merton?

 Graduates constitute over half of the student body — a larger than average proportion for a college which does not confine itself to graduates.
 The college is strongly committed to the College Adviser system, and to providing ample opportunities for graduates to participate in, and benefit from, college life in general.
 More information about events and college life can be found at the student-run MCR website.

-The University's Virtual Open Day offers a range of information about graduate life including dedicated sections on funding and international study, and the chance to meet graduate students.
+The University's website offers a range of information about graduate life including dedicated sections on reputation and quality; research; teaching; and careers and alumni.
 Prospective graduate applicants are welcome to visit the College - contact the Graduate Officer for further information - and to email the MCR Vice-President for a current graduate student perspective.